Pro-Moscow separatists once marched in this Ukraine border city. Now it’s standing against Russia.

 About a 30-minute drive from downtown Kharkiv is what looks like a row of storage containers.
 It is actually a camp for people who fled the separatist territories.
 Each block has small apartments — smaller than most college dorm rooms — with shared kitchens and bathrooms.

-Liudmilya Makarova has been living here with her daughter, who has Down syndrome, and her son since 2015, about a year after they fled the Luhansk separatist republic.
+Liudmilya Makarova has been living here with her daughter, who has Down syndrome, and her son since 2015, about a year after they fled the self-proclaimed Luhansk separatist republic.
 The kids sleep on the bunk beds.
 Makarova is on a couch that doesn’t have room to unfold into a bed.
 Colorful drawings line the wall, giving the space a cozy feel despite the cramped quarters.
 But it was never supposed to feel like home.

 “I had no idea it would last so long, with no end of it in sight,” Makarova said.